Worried about legal fees when buying the freehold?

 • 3

-Your solicitor prepares the correct information to support your action including obtaining offices copies and lease information, prepares then serves the Section 13 Initial Notice (which kick-starts the formal process with the freeholder) then deals with the Counter Notice and referral to surveyors.
+Your solicitor prepares the correct information to support your action, including obtaining office copies and lease information, preparing and serving the Section 13 Initial Notice (which kick-starts the formal process with the freeholder) and dealing with the Counter-Notice and referral to surveyors.

 • 4

-This is a question we unfortunately cannot answer with any accuracy, given that it depends on so many factors such as the number of flats involved, what the value of land is in the area you're looking to buy your freehold in, whether the building has development potential etc.
+Expect to pay £1,000s++.
+This depends on many factors, such as the number of flats involved, the value of land in the area you're looking to buy your freehold in or whether the building has development potential, etc.

-You will, however, get a realistic estimate with which to help your calculations, once you receive your freehold valuation report from your RICS surveyor.
+You will get a realistic estimate, which will help your calculations once you receive your freehold valuation report from your RICS surveyor.

 • 5